Phone contract vs buying outright: which is cheaper?

 - Often works out cheaper in the long run

-- Change, cancel or switch networks whenever you want
+- Change, cancel or switch networks whenever you like

 - No early termination fees